ErrorTzy/writings/papers/PhDApps/Draft_2.md

 ## Consequences

-So far, I've illustrated two direct corollaries of the Principle of Sanity on causation and personal identity.
-These are negative meta-level conclusions, telling us which theories we *cannot* adopt.
-However, the principle can also yield positive, objective-level results.
+There are some direct corollaries.
+For example, we cannot coherently adopt a theory that eliminates causation and first-person pronoun.[^15] But these are negative meta-level conclusions, telling us which theories we cannot adopt.
+However, the more interesting ones are the objective-level results.

-#### Are Positive Corollaries Possible?
+### Are Positive Corollaries Possible?

 Immediately a question arises here. *The Principle of Sanity* is a meta-theoretical constraint.
 Why should an object-level theory has to adopt the content of the meta-level theory?